jensortenholm/okdlab/README.md

 In my homelab I have one server running AlmaLinux 9, with KVM installed.
 It is connected to my lab network using 2 VLANs, one which I use for management access of the KVM host itself, and the other is used for the VMs.

-My router/firewall serves DHCP and DNS to all my networks, so the necessary customizations of these services for OKD is not included in this setup, but can be easily added with a dnsmasq configuration on the utility node if needed.

 The KVM host is based on a minimal install of AlmaLinux 9.
 The first network interface on the server is configured with the management
 VLAN untagged, so the installation picks up its IP address with the default DHCP configuration.